-PUBLIC NOTICE

-COUNTY OF UNION

-CONSOLIDATED ANNUAL PREFORMANCE AND EVALUATION REPORT
+PUBLIC NOTICE COUNTY OF UNION CONSOLIDATED ANNUAL PHEFORM-ANCE AND EVALUATION REPORT FISCAL YEAR 2019 NOTICE OF AVAILABILITY

-FISCAL YEAR 3019

-NOTICE OF AVAILABILITY

-Pursuant to the requirements of the U.S. Department of Housing and Urban Development's (HUD) Consoli-dated Plan regulations (24 CFR part expensions (2) Crim 91.520), the County of Union, New Jorsey is providing notice of the evallability of its Consoftlated An-nual Performance and Evistation Report (CAPER).
-The original sub-mission deadline was October 30, 2021.
-Naturalist as sections to the CAPER of the 2020, however, an extension was granted as part of the CARES Act, grained as pair of the CARCHACK with a new submission deadline of January 30, 2021.
-The report covers activities funded by HUD's Com-munity Development Block Grant (CERG), HOME Investment Partnerships (HOME), and the Emergency Solutions (Srant (ESG) programs during the Hissal Year 2019 (August 1, 2019 through July 31, 2020) In August 2019, the County of Union submitted its Fiscal Year 2019 Cort-solklated Action Plan for affordable housing, homelessness, and its community development and economic development activities designed to address its priority needs; including: the provision of decent housing and support services, the provision of a suitable living environment, and the expansion of economic apportuni-ties.
-The CAPER covers the actions taken to address the needs outlined in the Consolidated Action Plan, the accomplishments made, and an as-sessment of the program's overall performance.
-A draft copy of the CAPER is available for public review online at https: //ucnj.org/department-ofeconomic-development/bureau-ofcommunity-development/.
-Rosidents wishing to submit comments during the public review and comment period may do so by amailing Chariene Bathelus at chathelus@uch jorg.
+Pursuant to the requirements of the U.S. Department of Housing and Urban Development's (HUD) Consolidated Plan regulations (24 CFR 91.520), the County of Union, New Jorsey is providing notice of the availability of its Consolidated Annual Performance and Evaluation Report (CAPER).
+The original submission deadline was October 30, 2020, however, an extension was granted as part of the CARES Act, with a new submission deadline of January 30, 2021.
+The report covers activities funded by HUD's Community Development Block Grant (CBEG), HOME Investment Pathers ships (HOME), and the Emergency Solutions Stant (ESG) programs Suring the Hacal Year 2019 (August 1, 2619 tomogh July 31, 2020)

+In August 2019, the County of Union submitted as Facai Year 2019 Consolklated Actian Plan for affordable housing, homelesaness, and is community development and economic development activities designed to acteses its priority nearing including: the provision of decent housing and support services, the provision of a suitable living environment, and the expansion of economic opportunities.
+The CAPER covers the actions taken to achieves the neads outlined in the Consolitated Actian Pan, the accomplishments marks, and an assessment of the program's overalliperformance.

+A draft copy of the CAPER s avalable for public review online at https: //ucnj.org/department-ofcommunity-development/bureau-ofcommunity-development/bureau-ofcommunity-development/bureau-ofcommunity-development/bureau-ofcommunity-development/bureau-ofdeving the public review and comment period may do so by amailing Clarifene Bethelius at clathelius@ucn jorg.
 All commentary received will be included in the final report.
+Commentary pariod will last for fifteen days, ending at 4:30 p.m. on February 2, 2021.

-Commentary period will last for fifteen days, ending at 4:30 p.m. on February 1, 2021.
-Brandon Givens, Director Community Development Department of Economic Develop-County of Union
+Commentary parket on that for the teen days, ending at 4:50 p.m. on February 1, 2021.
+Brandon Givens, Director Community Development Department of Economic Development County of Union

+OMB Control No: 2506-0117 (exp.
+09/30/2021)

+CAPER